Vizzuality/vizzuality/content/projects/cash-atlas.md

 opinions:
     -
+         title: "There is a need to globally assess how cash programmes are being implemented.
+CaLP is developing a cash mapping tool aiming to visually represent the usage of cash transfer programmes at a global level."
+         photo:
+         autor: <a href="http://reliefweb.int/report/world/cash-atlas-calps-cash-mapping-tool"> Reliefweb </a>
+    -
+        title: "The current dynamism of the cash assistance sector has been made visible by a new online tool from the Cash Learning Partnership (CaLP), a Cash Atlas"
+        photo:
+        autor: <a href="http://www.irinnews.org/report/100420/latest-innovations-in-cash-transfers"> IRIN News </a>
+    -
         title: <a href="http://www.cashlearning.org/admin/viewemail.php?id=224">"I appreciate the fact that it's modern and user friendly.
 The Cash Atlas can be of great benefit for all humanitarian experts and researchers."</a>
         photo: gfw-profile-1.png
         autor: Alexandre Castellano, humanitarian food assistance and nutrition policy officer at the European Commission Humanitarian Office